Settling

 Settling is used for many water purification purposes such as sewage, drinking water production and aquaculture:

-• It is used in aquaculture and fish farming.
-The purpose is to concentrate sludge and improve water quality in the ponds.
+- In aquaculture and fish farming, its role is to concentrate sludge and improve pond water quality.

 Settling applications

 An important component of this treatment is the use of settling to remove suspended solids.
-Primary wastewater treatment with a buffer tank is recommended because it offers numerous advantages:
+Primary wastewater treatment with a buffer tank is recommended because it offers a number of advantages:

-Drinking water production: use of settling to remove impurities and protect the downstream filter
+Drinking water production: to eliminate impurities and protect the downstream filter

 To maintain the quality of the water, it is important to remove impurities before filtering.
 This is where settling comes in.